geoserver/geoserver/doc/en/user/source/data/webadmin/layergroups.rst

 Cache parameters that apply to the HTTP response from client requests.

 * **Response Cache Headers**— If selected, GeoServer will not request the same tile twice within the time specified in :guilabel:`Cache Time`.
 One hour measured in seconds (3600), is the default value for :guilabel:`Cache Time`.
+Layer group **Response Cache Headers** configuration replace **Response Cache Headers** configured in layers defined in layer group.

 .. figure:: img/data_http_response_caching_settings.png